DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 However, the personal information is not necessarily the valuable info, the genome sequence is (even if anonymised).
 Anyone who has access to the DNA sample can easily sequence the genome for less than
-$500 US.
+\$500 US.

 _Problem level [2-3]_\
-The sample preperation and sequencing has identical risk as step 1.
+The sample preparation and sequencing has identical risk as step 1.
 However, the sample is now likely out of the hands of the primary person responsible.
 It will most likely be in a large scale sequence facility.

 _Problem level [4]_\
 Data processing will become more routine over time.
-The large scale sequencing projects all follow a strict analysis pipeline, but since a large majority of proccessing today is for clinical diagnosis, it means that at some stage a researcher will be required to do custom analysis on an individual sample.
+The large scale sequencing projects all follow a strict analysis pipeline, but since a large majority of processing today is for clinical diagnosis, it means that at some stage a researcher will be required to do custom analysis on an individual sample.
 This person is likely to have unrestricted access to all database samples.

 _Problem level [5]_\
-The data submission level will consist of anonymous subject IDs again, however it will contain whole genome seuqnces (or processed variant called datasets).
+The data submission level will consist of anonymous subject IDs again, however it will contain whole genome sequences (or processed variant called datasets).

 _Problem level [6]_\
 Data access is the step in which nearly every genomic data protection process is